joshuaxchang/joshuaxchang.com/src/content/projects/hat/index.md

 thumbnail: './hat.png'
 ---

 I made an auto tassel turning hat with an LED display.
-The process video was featured on the Prude University Facebook Page.
+The process video was featured on the Purdue University Facebook Page.

 <div class="fb-video-wrapper my-8">
   <iframe